-Why, how, where?
+What, why, how, where?

-Why perform an audit?
+Why undertake an audit?

-An additional benefit is that you will look at a specific aspect of radiological practice to audit; in order to complete the audit you will learn about this area in depth and this knowledge and experience will be of use in the future.
-Demonstrating your knowledge about this area in your interview will greatly work in your favour.
+An additional benefit is that you will look at a specific aspect of radiological practice to audit and while undertaking this audit you will learn about this area in great detail.
+This knowledge and experience will be of use in the future, particularly during your radiology interview.
+Demonstrating this knowledge in your interview will greatly work in your favour.

-How do I design an audit?
+How do I get started?

 Where can I present my audit?